South Korean beauty standards: Cultural pressure

 A study from 2008 determined that 20 percent of young South Korean girls have undergone cosmetic surgery.
 This is significantly above the average rate in other countries.
-A recent survey from Gallup Korea in 2015 determined that approximately one-third of South Korean women between 19 and 29 have claimed to have had plastic surgery (Note: In this survey, "experience of plastic surgery" was defined entirely by respondents' own judgment, regardless of type or frequency, because the goal was to gauge perceptions rather than document precise practices.
-Non-incisional methods that don't involve a scalpel, such as laser treatments, Botox injections, or mole removal, are often called "procedures," while incisional methods are called "surgeries," so some respondents may not have reported experiences with "procedures.").
+A 2015 survey from Gallup Korea determined that approximately one-third of South Korean women between ages 19 and 29 had claimed to have had plastic surgery.
+(Note: In this survey, "experience of plastic surgery" was defined entirely by respondents' own judgment, regardless of type or frequency, because the goal was to gauge perceptions rather than document precise practices.
+Non-incisional methods that don't involve a scalpel, such as laser treatments, Botox injections, or mole removal, are often called "procedures," while incisional methods are called "surgeries," so some respondents may not have reported experiences with "procedures.")

-In South Korea, immense societal pressure to conform to the community and societal expectations placed on the individual.
-This is evident in the theorization of what influences both South Korean men and women to achieve a strict beauty standard.
+In South Korea, immense societal pressure to conform to the community and societal expectations are placed on the individual.
+This is evident in the theorization of the factors that influence both South Korean men and women to adhere to a strict beauty standard.
 A study by Lin and Raval from Miami University shows that the pressure for the "perfect" appearance may stem from feelings of inferiority if they perceive themselves as less attractive within their community.
 The result from this particular study supports the previous evidence from Keong Ja Woo, who analyzed how beauty standards in South Korea, regarding one's height, weight, and facial preference, impacted their chances of employment.
+K-pop idols play and important role in shaping beauty standards in South Korea, often presenting idealized features such as slim bodies, fair skin, and specific facial characteristics.
+Exposure to these images can influence body image, particularly among adolescent girls, and increase pressure to meet similar standards.

-The pressure to uphold a standard of beauty is even felt within the job market.
+The pressure to uphold a standard of beauty is felt even in the job market.
+Physical appearance is considered an important factor in hiring and employment opportunities in South Korea.
 Companies require a photo, height, and sometimes the family background of applicants as a part of the hiring process.
 Beauty is often seen as a means for socioeconomic success in the rapidly modernized post-war economy of South Korea, which has seen a sluggish job growth rate after its economic boom.
+Women in particular face greater pressure to conform to beauty standards due to gender expectations within society.
 This has left South Korea with a highly skilled and educated workforce competing for a short supply of job opportunities and chances for upward social mobility.
+This competitive job market can increase pressures on individuals to meet appearance standards in order to stand out.
 Some South Koreans view investments in beauty, such as cosmetic products and medical beauty treatments, such as plastic surgery, dermatology, and cosmetic dentistry, as a means of cultural capital to get an edge over peers for social and economic advancement.